gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 #### ElasticHQ Application

-The second one is [ElasticHQ](https://www.elastichq.org/), a open source management and monitoring interface for Elasticsearch.
+The second one is [ElasticHQ](https://www.elastichq.org/), an open source management and monitoring interface for Elasticsearch.

-In a browser window navigate to <http://nosqlplatform:35000> and you should directly land on the ElasticHQ **Connect to Elasticsearch** screen.
+In a browser window, navigate to <http://dataplatform:28127> and you should directly land on the ElasticHQ **Connect to Elasticsearch** screen.
 Enter `http://nosqlplatform:9200` into the URL field and click **Connect**.
 You should arrive on the ElasticHQ home screen as shown below.

 ![Alt Image Text](./images/elastichq.png "ElasticHQ")